 Often, it can be a matter of providing guidance for patients on activity/lifestyle modification.

-Sometimes, rest and limiting strenuous activities can help reduce related neck pain, and in addition, postural correction can help provide symptom relief, particularly when it comes to issues with the cervical spine because, as mentioned, the cervical spine has to support the weight of the head.
+Sometimes, rest and limiting strenuous activities can help reduce related chronic neck pain, and in addition, postural correction can help provide symptom relief, particularly when it comes to issues with the cervical spine because, as mentioned, the cervical spine has to support the weight of the head.

 Ice and heat therapy can also be helpful in relaxing neck muscles, and reducing related pain and inflammation.